NeuroJSON/jnifti/JNIfTI_specification.md

 Recommended File Specifiers
 ------------------------------

-For the text-based JNifTi file, the recommended file suffix is **`".jnii"`**; for the binary JNifTi file, the recommended file suffix is **`".bnii"`**.
+For the text-based JNIfTI file, the recommended file suffix is **`".jnii"`**; for the binary JNIfTI file, the recommended file suffix is **`".bnii"`**.

-The MIME type for the text-based JNifTi document is **`"application/jnifti-text"`**; that for the binary JNifTi document is **`"application/jnifti-binary"`**
+The MIME type for the text-based JNIfTI document is **`"application/jnifti-text"`**; that for the binary JNIfTI document is **`"application/jnifti-binary"`**

 Summary
 ----------

-In summary, this specification defines a pair of new file formats - text and binary JNifTi formats - to efficiently store and exchange neuroimaging scans, the associated metadata and auxiliary measurements.
-Any previously generated NIFTI-1/2 file can be 100% mapped to a JNifTi document without losing any information.
-However, JNifTi greatly expands the flexibility of NIFTI-1/2 format and removes their inherent limitations, allowing the storage of multiple datasets, data compression, flexible data grouping and user-defined metadata fields.
+In summary, this specification defines a pair of new file formats - text and binary JNIfTI formats - to efficiently store and exchange neuroimaging scans, the associated metadata and auxiliary measurements.
+Any previously generated NIFTI-1/2 file can be 100% mapped to a JNIfTI document without losing any information.
+However, JNIfTI greatly expands the flexibility of NIFTI-1/2 format and removes their inherent limitations, allowing the storage of multiple datasets, data compression, flexible data grouping and user-defined metadata fields.

-By using JSON/UBJSON compatible JData constructs, JNifTi provides a highly portable, versatile and extensible framework to store a large variety of neuroanatomical and functional image data.
+By using JSON/UBJSON compatible JData constructs, JNIfTI provides a highly portable, versatile and extensible framework to store a large variety of neuroanatomical and functional image data.
 Both text and binary formats are readable with self-explanatory keywords.
 The broad availability of JSON and UBJSON parsers, along with the simple underlying syntax, allows one